Are you looking for a tranquil day trip or weekender spot, not too far from Brisbane?

 Didn’t make it to Europe this year?
 No worries!

-Start your morning right at this absolutely stunning indoor-outdoor café, complete with European-style terrace.
+We started our morning right at this absolutely stunning indoor-outdoor café, complete with European-style terrace, and I’d suggest you do the same.
 For a sunny coffee and a satisfying meal, Cafe Valetta is the place to be.
 We really enjoyed the people watching and the portions there are huge!

-· 5* Coffee: Naturally, as an Aussie ex-barista X Parisian couple, we can be coffee snobs!
-However, Valetta did not disappoint and our long black and latte were expertly crafted.
+Naturally, as an Aussie ex-barista cross Parisian couple, we can be coffee snobs!
+However, Valetta did not disappoint and our long black and iced latte were expertly crafted.

-· Sunny Terrace: The café’s warm and welcoming terrace was an instant hit with the Frenchman.
-The vintage vibes are welcoming and homely, and it’s lovely to sit and watch the walkers go by.
+And if you are too, this is the place to go.
+The café’s warm and welcoming terrace was an instant hit with my resident Frenchman.
+The vintage vibes are welcoming and homely, the perfect place to indulge our favourite pastime of people watching.

-· Thoughtful Menu: From classic breakfast dishes to creative options, Cafe Valetta offers a diverse menu with interesting options.
-I added a mac & cheese croquette to my Eggs Bene – it was huge and super tasty.
+From classic breakfast dishes to more creative options, Cafe Valetta offers a diverse menu with interesting options.
+I added a mac & cheese croquette to my Eggs Bene – it was HUGE and super tasty.

 2. Carnival of Flowers